Builder Registration Rules for New Construction Read This Before You Tour

 Even when a builder still allows an agent later, your position is often weaker than it would have been with correct registration from the start.

-The Buyer-Protective Rule (Do This Before Any Model Visits)
+The Buyer-Protective Rule

-Before you tour model homes:
+Before you tour model homes, decide whether you want independent representation.

-If yes, get protected before you:
+If the answer is yes, get protected before you:

-walk into a model,
+walk into a model home

-scan a QR code,
+scan a QR code

-call the community,
+call the community

-or submit an online inquiry.
+submit an online inquiry

 If You Already Visited a Model or Clicked “Contact Builder”